go to PeakAudax Home Page

 P50

-They are both hills.
-Mont Ventoux towers over Provence at 1,910m and is a landmark for miles around; not for nothing is it named "le Géant de Provence".
-Werneth Low might only top out at only 279m but it offers extensive views.
-Look for Winter Hill TV transmitter on the Lancashire moorlands, the Welsh Mountains across the Cheshire Plains, and the Peak District to the south.
+Both Ventoux and Werneth Low are indeed hills.
+One towers over Provence at 1,910m and is a landmark for miles around; not for nothing is it named "le Géant de Provence".
+Werneth Low might only top out at only 279m but it still offers extensive views.
+Look for Winter Hill TV transmitter and the Lancashire moorlands.
+Observe the Cheshire Plains and the Welsh Mountains.
+The Peak District lies to the south.

-Both hills have hosted multi-stage national Cycling Tours; Ventoux was first visited by the Tour de France in 1951 while the Tour of Britain raced over Werneth Low in 2019.
+Both hills have hosted multi-stage national Cycling Tours; Ventoux was first visited by the Tour de France in 1951 while the Tour of Britain raced over Werneth Low in 2019 and 2023.
 Not only that, from Werneth Low you can even see where the Tour de France crossed Holme Moss in 2014.
 You've never been able to see the Tour of Britain from Ventoux!

 Marple